Your pet fish usually seems to have an insatiable hunger, but this morning something’s wrong.

 Nitrate toxicity has also been related to swim bladder disease, which causes a Betta to swim sideways or even upside-down.

 If your Betta fish displays such symptoms you’d want to act quickly.

 I have a detailed guide on emergency responses to aquarium fish poisoned by Nitrate.
 Visit the link and follow the steps to help your Betta get through the poisoning.

 Soon after the disaster has been handled your Betta fish will return to its normal eating habits.

 4. Your Betta fish has ammonia poisoning.

-A Betta fish may not want to eat because there’s a sudden spike of ammonia levels in the aquarium water.
-Ammonia poisoning will make the fish lethargic and suppress its appetite.
+A Betta fish may not want to eat because there’s a sudden spike in ammonia levels in the aquarium water.
+You’ll want to immediately lower the Ammonia levels in the tank because Ammonia poisoning will make the fish lethargic and suppress its appetite.

 Ammonia builds up in the aquarium from degrading organic matter such as uneaten fish food, and fish waste.